Protecting Vulnerable People

 Help Women Avoid Abusive Events

-As with the TwinUp for children protection, the TwinUp for women's safety learns its user's behavior patterns and, based on a community risk profile established in a Reference Events Model (REM), assigns risk levels to various daily situations.
+As with the TwinUp for children protection, the TwinUp for women's safety learns its user's behavior patterns and, based on a community risk profile established in an Information Heat MAP (IHM), assigns risk levels to various daily situations.

 On the one hand, an adult's life is more complex and diversified than that of a child; on the other, this complexity provides the TwinUp with additional data and digital interactions to learn the user patterns and sentiments.